vishakha-ramani/inferno-autoscaler/docs/saturation-scaling-config.md

 ### How Scale-Up Triggers Work

-The capacity analyzer uses a **spare capacity model** to determine when to scale up.
+The saturation analyzer uses a **spare capacity model** to determine when to scale up.
 Instead of waiting for replicas to become fully saturated, WVA proactively scales when the average spare capacity across non-saturated replicas falls below configured thresholds.

 **Scale-up logic:**